Patching

 Dr. Matthew Davis

-Dr. Matthew Davis joined SWORBHP in 2010 as the program’s first EMS Medical Fellow.
+Dr. Davis joined SWORBHP in 2010 as the program’s first EMS Medical Fellow.
 He held the position of Medical Director of Education and Medical Director of Lambton College and Fanshawe College Paramedic Programs from January 2013 – April 2017.
 Dr. Davis has also been the Local Medical Director for the Central Services (Elgin, Oneida, Oxford, Middlesex-London).
 As of April 2017, Dr. Davis transitioned into the role of Regional Medical Director.
 Dr. Davis graduated from Queen’s University with a Bachelor of Nursing Science and a Master of Science in 2002.
 He graduated from medical school at McMaster University in 2007, and completed his FRCPC Emergency Medicine residency training at Western University in 2012.
 He is currently an Emergency Physician at London Health Sciences Centre and an Associate Professor in the Division of Emergency Medicine at Western University.
-He is actively involved in multiple prehospital research projects and has presented his research at various international conferences.
-Dr. Davis has published research on topics including prehospital ECG utility, ACR utility for ED management of patients, morbidity and mortality associated with lift assists, and predictors of posttraumatic stress in paramedics.
+Dr. Davis was one of the first physicians in Canada to be granted a Prehospital and Transport Medicine Area of Focused Competence diploma issued by the Royal College of Physicians and Surgeons of Canada.

 Dr. Sean Doran Patching Profile